An AI teammate that works around the clock, so your people can focus on care.

 Forecast · Roster · Fill

 Care-hours forecast by competency, not headcount — every signal that shapes demand, in.
 A roster solved against acuity, fairness, continuity, regulation, and cost together — with the math shown.
 Coverage that flows from your bench through the markets you trust, atomically — first fill wins, the rest cancel.
 Agency the last call, not the first.
-The fairness ledger every clinician sees; the labor-productivity number every CFO understands.
+The fairness ledger every clinician sees; the labor-productivity number your finance team already trusts.

 Inside this area